csswizardry/csswizardry.github.com/_posts/2023-12-09-correctly-configure-preconnections.md

-1. **If you have mistakenly configured your `preconnect`s** to use or omit `crossorigin` when you should have actually omitted or used `crossorigin`, the <b style="color: #318a90">DNS</b> step can still be reused—only the
+1. **If you have mistakenly configured your `preconnect`s** to use or omit `crossorigin` when you should have actually omitted or used `crossorigin`, the <b style="color: #318a90">DNS</b> step can still be reused — only the
    <b style="color: #eb8a30">TCP</b> and <b style="color: #c94bd4">TLS</b> need
    discarding and doing again.
-That said, <b style="color: #318a90">DNS</b> is usually—by far—the fastest part of the process anyway, so speeding it up while missing out on <b style="color: #eb8a30">TCP</b> and
+That said, <b style="color: #318a90">DNS</b> is usually — by far — the fastest part of the process anyway, so speeding it up while missing out on <b style="color: #eb8a30">TCP</b> and
    <b style="color: #c94bd4">TLS</b> isn’t much of an optimisation to celebrate.
 2. **If you have everything configured correctly**, or you aren’t using